Meph1l/Cereal-Nutritional-Recommender/README.md

 8. in terminal one, CD into ./frontend
 9. run 'npm run dev'
 10. click the link that shows up in the terminal when 'npm run dev' is run
-11. Create a file called .env in the backend with your kaggle username and API TOKEN/KEY for the dataset